yohasebe/openai-chat-api-workflow/README.md

 #### <span><img src='./icons/translate.png' style='height:2em;'/></span> Translate L1 to L2

-Translate text in the language specified in the variable `first_language` to the language specified in the variable `second_language`.
+Translate text in the language specified in the variable `first_language` to the language specified in the `second_language`.

 #### <span><img src='./icons/translate.png' style='height:2em;'/></span> Translate L2 to L1